-I’ve also worked with a Certified Story Grid Editor to learn more about story structure and the craft of writing scenes and put the theory into practice.
-The method and tools work whether you're trying to find and solve a micro story problem or a macro story problem.
+I’ve also worked with a professional Editor to learn more about story structure and the craft of writing scenes and put the theory into practice.
+There are method and tools that work whether you're trying to find and solve a micro story problem or a macro story problem.

-Shawn Coyne The Story Grid: What Good Editors Know, 2015
+The Story Grid: What Good Editors Know by Shawn Coyne (insert hyperlink)

 The Anatomy of Story by John Truby